CV / Biography

-I have a strong interest in the comparative and international aspects of family law, co-teaching a specialist LLM paper on Comparative Family Law & Policy.
+I have a strong interest in the comparative and international aspects of family law, co-teaching a specialist LLM paper on Comparative Family Law & Policy, and co-founded the research centre Cambridge Family Law in 2016.
 Together with the Organising Committee of the Commission for European Family Law, Jens Scherpe and I hosted the highly successful fourth conference of the Commission in April 2010 on the future of family property in Europe.
 My work on the domestic and private international law aspects of marital property agreements was cited in argument before the Supreme Court in Radmacher v Granatino.

-As Chair of the Cambridge Socio-Legal group, I have an interest in inter-disciplinary work, and have co-ordinated two book / workshop projects under the aegis of the Group.
+As a longstanding member of the Cambridge Socio-Legal group, I have an interest in inter-disciplinary work, and have co-ordinated two book / workshop projects under the aegis of the Group.
 I am co-editor, with Rebecca Probert (Warwick) of a volume of social science essays bearing on the themes of money, property, relationships and separation.
 The aim of the project was to explore the empirical basis for the principles currently underpinning financial provision on divorce and property division on separation of cohabiting relationships, to see what light non-legal disciplines can cast on this difficult area for the law.
-I am currently co-editing a new project on Marriage Rites and Rights with Rebecca Probert and Perveez Mody (Social Anthropology).
+In 2015, I co-edited a new volume on marriage rites and rights with Rebecca Probert and Perveez Mody (Social Anthropology).

 Prior to Cambridge: undergraduate law degree at Nottingham (top graduating student), LLM at Cambridge.
 First teaching post at Christ Church and Lincoln College, Oxford.